FriederikeHanssen/rnafusion/docs/usage.md

 The path to the downloaded references can then be provided to the pipeline with the `--genomes_base` parameter.

+> [!WARNING]
-:warning: **Please note that the references are large and can take a long time to download, so it is recommended to download them once and use them for all future runs of the pipeline.**
+> Please note that the references are large and can take a long time to download, so it is recommended to download them once and use them for all future runs of the pipeline.

 The fusion report references available on the S3 bucket do not contain information from cosmic due to licensing issues.
 If you want to use the cosmic database, you will need to build the fusion report references yourself by either deleting the `fusion_report_db` folder in the references directory or by specifying a different location for the fusion report directory with `--fusionreport_ref <PATH/TO/REFERENCES>`.
 The cosmic username and password should also be given in this case using `--cosmic_username <EMAIL>` and `--cosmic_passwd <PASSWORD>`.